Astragalus (Astragalus membranaceus) is a type of flowering plant. The root has been used for centuries in traditional Chinese Medicine (TCM).

 Login for details - Fibromyalgia.
 Login for details

-- Hearing loss.
+Login for details - Hearing loss.
 It is unclear if intravenous astragalus is beneficial for hearing loss.

 Login for details - Hepatitis B. Login for details